jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 ## Lie #1: The sun rises in the east and sets in the west.

-### Truth
+At my home near the 43rd parallel, trusting that the sun rises in the east can mislead a fella by up to 34 degrees in winter and summer.
+It's even less accurate at higher latitudes.
+Here's the truth:

 - The sun rises approximately in the east and sets approximately in the west.
 - Twice a year, at the equinoxes, any deviation from due east and due west is negligible.
 - The sun deviates northward in both rising and setting as we approach the June solstice.
 - The sun deviates southward in both rising and setting as we approach the December solstice.
 - Deviation increases as you approach the poles.
-- Around the summer solstice in or near either of the polar circles, the sun may not set at all.
+- Around the summer solstice in or near a polar circle, the sun may not set at all.

-At my home near the 43rd parallel, trusting that the sun rises in the east can mislead a fella by up to 34 degrees in winter and summer.
-It's even less accurate at higher latitudes.
-{:.tangent}

 ## Lie #2: The sun is directly south at noon.

-### Truth
 Yeah, okay, but when is noon?
 Do you trust the government to tell you?
 They may mislead you by an hour or two.
 Local solar noon may not come at 12:00 civil time.
 It varies with your longitudinal position within the time zone, and